pingcap/docs/tidb-cloud/migration-job.md

 On the **Create Migration Job** page, configure the source and target connection.

-1. Input a job name.
-It must start with a letter, and can consist of letters (A-Z, a-z), numbers (0-9), underscores (_) and hyphens (-) with less than 60 characters.
+1. Enter a job name, which must start with a letter and must be less than 60 characters.
+Letters (A-Z, a-z), numbers (0-9), underscores (_), and hyphens (-) are acceptable.

 2. Fill in the source connection profile.

    - **Data source**: the data source type.
    - **Region**: the region of the data source, which is required for cloud databases only.
    - **Connectivity method**: the connectivity method for the data source.
 Currently, public IP, VPC Peering, or Private Private Link is supported.
-   - **Hostname or IP address** (for Public IP and VPC Peering): the hostname or IP address of the data source.
+   - **Hostname or IP address** (for public IP and VPC Peering): the hostname or IP address of the data source.
    - **Service Name** (for Private Link): the endpoint service name.
    - **Port**: the port of the data source.
    - **Username**: the username of the data source.